fxmeng/Pruning-Filter-in-Filter/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Figure in this paper‘s source file are available!!!（
+Figure in this paper‘s source file are available!!!

-If you find this paper/code/PPT are useful, please cite this paper + _ +）
+（If you find this paper/code/PPT are useful, please cite this paper + _ +）

 We are working on accelerate deployment SWP by CUDA, please read CUDA-version branche's readme.md,